pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/22ab17ec-e63a-401e-84e5-2825549d347e" />

 # Email
-The email refers to electronic one means of communicating and receiving messages over the internet mail is the most common form of communication for Corporate offices, Government organizations and other "Important" work.
+The e-mail refers to electronic one means of communicating and receiving messages over the internet mail is the most common form of communication for Corporate offices, Government organizations and other "Important" work.

 # Components of Email
 **1. Sender:** The sender creates an email in which he records the information that needs to be transferred to the receiver.